okx/okexchain-docs/building-modules/wasm-module/vmbridge.md

 # VMBridge
-VMBridge provides OKC with a channel for exchanging EVM's ERC20 tokens and WASM's CW20 tokens.
+VMBridge provides OKBC with a channel for exchanging EVM's ERC20 tokens and WASM's CW20 tokens.
 You can circulate your tokens in EVM and WASM by compiling a contract pair.
 Below is a schematic design diagram of VMBridge:
 ![](../../img/vmbridge-architecture.png)

 EVM contracts follow 2 kinds of protocols: